Small Group Safari

 Although sightings are quite probable, they cannot be guaranteed due to the vastness of the area and the fact that some of the bears follow the pack ice northwards as temperatures rise.
 Although most people’s aim when travelling to Svalbard is to see polar bears, if sightings are few, there is still plenty to create an unforgettable experience.
 With towering mountain peaks and glaciers, a rich array of wildlife and stunning scenery, an expedition around the islands of Svalbard always excites.

-To find out more or book your polar bear safari, click the button below to get in touch.
+To find out more about travelling with polar bears, click the button below to get in touch.